What is a leased Line?

 You may notice this more when you are at home using broadband, especially around 6-8pm & at weekends when people are at home more.
 The contention is often what causes buffering when you watch your favourite netflix show or browse social media

 Business broadband isn’t a private connection, it’s shared with others and you’ll have a ‘contention ratio’, which is usually around 20:1 for business customers.
 This means you’ll be sharing your bandwidth with 19 other users.
-A leased line is a dedicated & private connection, it’s uncontended.
+A Leased line is a dedicated & private connection, it’s uncontended.
 You get to keep all the bandwidth for yourself – no sharing necessary for a fixed monthly fee.

 When you’re browsing through business broadband offers, what do you pay attention to?
 Download speed is hugely important – it’s what makes sure we’re not stuck watching jumpy, buffering content or causing you staff to have an excuse to do nothing.

-A good download speed is still vital, but upload speeds are the new ‘in’ thing.
+Good download speed is still vital, but upload speeds are the new ‘in’ thing.
 Unlike business broadband, a leased line offers a symmetrical connection, which means that download speeds and upload speeds are the same, rather than one trailing behind the other.
 What this means is that your business can fully utilize the latest technologies, like VoIP services and conferencing.

 Upload speeds are important for some businesses more than others.
-If you need to upload data in the cloud for example of CAD drawings are a particularly data heavy file that architects and engineers often need to use and upload to a system.
+If you need to upload data in the cloud for example of CAD drawings are a particularly data-heavy file that architects and engineers often need to use and upload to a system.
 These need to be uploaded quickly and easily & can be a real struggle if your upload speed is low or unstable.

 The other important thing about leased lines symmetrical speeds is they are guaranteed and don’t fluctuate during peak times.
 You get exactly the speed you pay for and the best thing?
 If it drops providers will start paying you.
 This is down to the SLA or service level agreement that leased lines come with.